DevExpress/devextreme-documentation/api-reference/50 Common/utils/utils/utils.md

 ---
 ---
 ##### shortDescription
-An object that serves as a namespace for utility methods that can be helpful when working with the DevExtreme framework and UI UI components.
+An object that serves as a namespace for utility methods that can be helpful when working with the DevExtreme framework and UI components.

 ##### lib
 dx.web.js, dx.viz.js, dx.all.js